richgel999/ufo_data/bin/anon_pdf.md

 *   [https://archive.org/details/aliencontacttops00good/page/223/mode/1up?q=bdm](https://archive.org/details/aliencontacttops00good/page/223/mode/1up?q=bdm) (p222-p223)

-Note: BDM has several linkages to UAP besides employing Shapiro (see 26 September 2022).
+>**_Note_**: BDM has several linkages to UAP besides employing Shapiro (see 26 September 2022).
 In 1988, BDM was purchased by Ford Aerospace and became a part of Ford Motor Company.
 In 1990, Ford Aerospace was sold to Loral and BDM was spun off to the Carlyle Group.
 In 1997, BDM was purchased by TRW, an aerospace and technical services company, which was acquired by Northrop Grumman in 2002.
 Northrop Grumman maintains a major corporate facility in Tysons Corner near the old BDM Intl. headquarters today.